awslabs/aws-iatk/docs/contributing/getting_started.md

 Great you want to contribute to Zion!

-Please see : conventions to learn about coding practices and style we expect and setup to learn about general setup fo the package.
+Please see [conventions](./conventions.md) to learn about coding practices and style we expect and setup to learn about general setup fo the package.

 ## Overview